 Their sound described as "silky smooth butter in musical form" by an audience member, Voices of Concinnity works to maximize overtones and unity of sound to create a harmonious, artful landscape of voices.
 The word "concinnity" means the harmonious arrangement or fitting together of the different parts of something, which encompasses our approach to ensemble singing.

-Directed by Sarah Kaufold, Voices of Concinnity was founded in 2018 to help create affordable access for the community to experience professional-level vocal chamber music.
+Voices of Concinnity was founded in 2018 by Sarah Kaufold, Artistic Director, to help create affordable access for the community to experience professional-level vocal chamber music.
 Through the performance of choral music from the Renaissance to the contemporary, Concinnity is dedicated to fulfilling our mission, even during the pandemic.

 Concinnity is the recipient of 2020 Alfred Nash Patterson Grant through Choral Arts New England.

 Being an artist in the time of COVID-19 has been a struggle and a difficult transition.
-There is no replacement for live singing and music-making.
-Yet, Voices of Concinnity has committed to adapting and continuing to explore creative ways to sing together and share beautiful music with others during this time of social distancing and isolation.
+Although there is no replacement for live singing and music-making, Voices of Concinnity has committed to adapting and continuing to explore creative ways to sing together and share beautiful music with others during this time of social distancing and isolation.

 Erin Bartram, Samuel Beckwith, Liz Bologna, Kara Hart, Christopher Hartel, Sarah Kaufold,